tedtate/gifdump/README.md

 There are two options if you want to add new GIFs

 1. Open up a pull request on this repo with the new gifs which you would like added.
-Once they are merged pull down the changes and have fun.
+Once they are merged, pull down the changes and have fun.
 2. Fork this repository and change the `bin/bash` part of the workflow to reference your fork. `github_url="https://raw.githubusercontent.com/<your_username>/gifdump/master/gifs"`